Fr0ntender/Online-store-2-frontend/README.md

-# The online store one - front.
+# The online store 2 frontend.
-This is a demo application that is a micro - part of the functionality of the online store with a simplified admin control panel.
 To enter the admin panel, use "test" as your login and password.

 In development used:
-Сlient, I used: React / Redux / Styled Components;
+Frontend: React / Redux / Styled Components;
-Server: Node / Express / Mongoose;
+Beckend: Node / Express / Mongoose / MongoDB;
-Database: MongoDB;
 Deployment: AWS ES2 / Ubuntu / Docker-Compose.

-The app is available here - https://app1.frost0x.ru/
+## Installing packages and updating dependencies
+`yarn`

 ### Runs the app in the development mode.
 `yarn start`